-US citizens are NOT required to apply for a visa to participate in this program.
-The Office of Study Abroad Programs will provide instructions for students from other countries if they are required to apply for a visa in order to travel to Jamaica and participate in this program.
+US citizens will NOT be required to apply for a visa to participate in this program.
+The Office of Study Abroad Programs will provide instructions for students from other countries if they are required to apply for a visa in order to travel to Jamaica and participate on this program.